 By Rick Steves and Pat O'Connor

-To learn more about Ireland past and present, check out a few of these books and films.
+To learn more about Ireland past and present, check out some of these books and films.
 (And see our similar lists for elsewhere in Europe.)

 - Angela's Ashes (Frank McCourt, 1996).
 This evocative memoir documents an Irish family's struggles during the Great Depression.